mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		software.

-		While this software has been thoroughly tested on the server environment and software versions listed in this read file, the author can not offer any guarantee that it will work on your server.
+		While this software has been thoroughly tested on the server environment and software versions listed in this readme file, the author can not offer any guarantee that it will work on your server.

 		The most common reason should this not work for you is that your file permissions have